Icinga/icingaweb2/doc/80-Upgrading.md

 **Deprecations**

-* `Icinga\Application\Hook\ConfigFormEventsHook` is deprecated now.
+* `Icinga\Application\Hook\ConfigFormEventsHook` is now deprecated.
 There will be no replacement, as the hook never evolved into a proper implementation.
-  * Existing hook implementations continue to work until v2.15, which removes the deprecated hook.
+  * The hook is only invoked by config forms that still build on `Icinga\Web\Form`.
+Forms migrated to `CompatForm` no longer invoke it, because the hook's contract is typed against Zend's form implementation.
+    In 2.14.1 this affects `Icinga\Forms\Config\User\UserForm`.
+  * All remaining invocations are removed in v2.15.

 **Breaking changes**